Skip to main content

 The three tiers

-• Tier B — cost estimated within a confident band.
-Soft, reversible actions only.
+• Tier B — estimated cost: an AliExpress reverse-image match.
+Soft, reversible actions run; price moves wait.

 Why the tier lives on the row